The Best Fonts and Size to Use on a Resume (Updated 2021)

 3. Purpose of a resume

-The font changes the entire feeling of a resume.
+Font styles can change the entire feeling of a resume.
 Remember the message you want to convey with your resume.
 When you take a quick glance at it, does it convey the purpose you want it to?
+Does it suit the field to which you’re applying?

 Does it look like the resume of an old, seasoned veteran?
 Or, does it look like it is representing a young professional?
 A recent college grad?